GaleDragon/django-storedprocs/README.md

             "sql": "FOR row IN SELECT * FROM blog_post WHERE text ~ '(0|2|4|6|8)\\.$';", # The inside of the stored procedure, NOT the function declaration itself.
             "db": "postgresql_psycopg2", # Eventually I want this to determine the db this is loaded on, instead of the file name.
-            "primitive": false, # True if the procedure returns a non-queryset (int, str, whatever) "return_type": "post" # the model name if primitive == False.
+            "primitive": false, # True if the procedure returns a non-queryset (int, str, whatever) "primitive_type": "int", # Not needed if primitive == False.
+Will attempt to cast to this type "return_type": "post" # the model name if primitive == False.
 This links into the Contenttypes framework.
         }
     }]